StateArchivesOfNorthCarolina/tomes-packager/docs/mets_templates.md

 ### Jinja syntax
 While Jinja templates are well-known to many Python developers, TOMES Packager makes the following modifications to the standard Jinja syntax:

- 1. **Both** opening and closing block strings, `{%` and `%}`, are replaced by `%%`.
- 2. XML comments with closing and opening hash marks will not appear in rendered templates and should be used for comments about the template.
-Normal XML comments will appear in the rendered templates and should be used for comments about the METS data itself.
+ 1. XML comments with encasing hash marks will not appear in rendered templates and should be used for comments about the template.
+But normal XML comments will appear in the rendered templates and should be used for comments about the METS data itself.
 In other words:
 	 * `<!--# This will not appear in a rendered template. #-->`
 	 * `<!-- But this will. -->`
 	 * `<!-- # And so will this (because the hash marks aren't flush with the hyphens). # -->`